 If a member of the University community has reason to believe that a student who resides in on-campus housing is missing, they must immediately notify Jefferson Public Safety by calling 811 or 215-955-8888 on the Center City Campus, or by calling 2999 or 215-951-2999 on the East Falls Campus.
 Public Safety will generate a missing person report and initiate an investigation.

-A residential student on the Center City or East Falls Campuses can identify an Emergency Contact when completing the online Housing Application.
+A residential student on the Center City or East Falls Campuses can identify an Emergency Contact and a separate Missing Student contact when completing the online Housing Application.